ruslanmv/Speech-to-Text-by-using-React/README.md

 # How to Speak with ChatGPT in React by using Google Cloud.

-Hello everyone, today we are going to build an interesting application that allow us speak with ChatGPT by using your microphone in your web browser.
+Hello everyone, today we are going to build an interesting application that allow us speak with **ChatGPT** by recording your **voice** in and reproduce the **audio answer** your web browser.

 ![image-20231105014521497](assets/images/posts/README/image-20231105014521497.png)

-We are going to build a React Application

 ## Introduction:

 In recent years, conversational artificial intelligence (AI) has made significant advancements, allowing us to interact with AI models in a more natural and conversational manner.
 One such model is ChatGPT, developed by OpenAI.
 In this blog post, we will walk you through the process of speaking with ChatGPT using a React application that records your voice, converts it to text, sends it to ChatGPT, and plays back the AI's response.
-Let's dive in!

 Prerequisites:
-Before we begin, make sure you have the following installed on your machine:
+Before we begin, make sure you have the following requirements:

 - Node.js: Visit the official Node.js website (https://nodejs.org) and download the latest version of Node.js.
 Follow the installation instructions for your operating system.
+- Google Cloud Platform Account
+- OpenAI Account

-Step 1: Set Up the Development Environment:
+## Step 1: Set Up the Development Environment:

 1. Create a new React project by opening your terminal and running the following command:
 ```
 npx create-react-app chatgpt-app